GoogleChrome/web.dev/src/site/content/en/learn/html/inline-text/index.md

 can be used to indicate that content is no longer relevant, but not actually removed from the document.

-The [`<ins>`](https://developer.mozilla.org/docs/Web/HTML/Element/ins) is the opposite of the `<del>` element; it is used to indicate text that has been added, or "inserted", also optionally including the `cite` and / or `datetime` attributes.
+The [`<ins>`](https://developer.mozilla.org/docs/Web/HTML/Element/ins) is the opposite of the `<del>` element; it is used to indicate text that has been added, or "inserted", also optionally including the `cite` or `datetime` attributes.

 ## Definitions and language support